cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 </Tabs>

-### How to Configure Role Based and Custom Permissions
+### How to Configure Role Based and Custom Permissions {#how-to-configure-role-based-and-custom-permissions}

 The `permissions` array in the JSON payload dictates who can view and edit your alert rule.

+For global roles, teams, and how permissions work in the UI, see [Roles and Permissions](/configure/roles-and-permissions) and [Teams](/configure/teams).

 #### 1. Role Based (Default)
 When "Role Based" is used, the rule relies entirely on the user's global workspace role (Global Viewers can view it, Global Editors can edit it).